 If you do not specify how you want federal taxes withheld, ETF is required to withhold according to the tax tables as if you are single with no adjustments.

 Wisconsin state income tax withholding is voluntary.
-If you do not specify how you want Wisconsin taxes withheld, ETF will not withhold anything.
+If you do not specify how you want Wisconsin taxes withheld, ETF will not withhold any Wisconsin income tax.